 How do I access the subsidy if I don’t have a computer or the internet?

-How big is a battery storage system and where will it be stored on my house?
+How big is a battery storage system?

 Will the battery work in a blackout?